 Al Leong, or Al ‘Ka Bong’ is an Asian American actor and a stuntman known for playing the Asian bad guy, and for dying in some very top notch movies.
-He has has starred alongside Mel Gibson, Bruce Willis, John Claude Van Damme, Brandon Lee, and Kurt Russel, and he has been killed by, will, almost all of them.
+He has starred along side Mel Gibson, Bruce Willis, Jean Claude Van Damme, Brandon Lee, and Kurt Russell, and he has been killed by, will, almost all of them.
 He practices Sil Lum Kuen, Northern Shaolin kung fu, and was a former Beverly Hills Pro/Am Karate Soft Forms Champion.

 It is not only Al’s impressive martial arts skills that attracts attention, but his Fu Manchu mustache, his long wavy hair, and that lean muscular physique, along with his incredible agility, that has made him a very memorable actor.

 Al is best known for his role as Endo, the Henchman, in Lethal Weapon, where he enjoys torturing Mel Gibson with electric shock.
 He plays Uli, the candy bar stealing terrorist, in Die Hard.
 In Bill & Ted’s Excellent Adventure he plays Genghis Khan, the Mongol barbarian, and he believes this is his only film role where he wasn’t killed.
 Al’s favorite film role is Mihn, the Henchman, who fights the late Brandon Lee in Rapid Fire because they allowed him to actually fight before dying.
 He also played Wing Kong Hatchet Man, the Screaming gangster, in Big Trouble in Little China.